Daniel-Krueger/daniel-krueger.github.io/_posts/2025/2025-02-01-Dynamic-form-layout-change-2025.md

 **Info:** I will provide a screenshot for the last example only.
 In this one you can see the constant and the whole value.

 ## 1/3 left/right no status panel
-Name: LayoutChange_1_3_LeftRight_NoStatusPanel
+Name: LayoutChange_1_3_LeftRight_NoStatusPanel<br/>
 Description: 1:3 ration of the left panel and right panel.
-Status panel is hidden.
+Status panel is hidden.<br/>

 Value:
 ```html